 Nørrebro is also home to Superkilen, that decorated with objects from 50 countries, shows Nørrebro’s ethnic diversity and cultural background.
 There are modern Danish-design style, Moroccan tiled fountain, Japanese slide, Spanish bull, and Thai boxing ring.

 Stay In Nørrebro If you’re traveling on a budget; You want to stay in one of the trendiest areas of Copenhagen;

 Best places to stay in Copenhagen in Nørrebro:FIND MORE HOTELS IN NORREBRO

 6. Frederiksberg, upmarket district to stay in Copenhagen

 One of the most affluent areas of the city, Frederiksberg has a distinct upmarket village atmosphere.
 Whilst not too far from the city center, it is just removed enough that the neighborhood is much less crowded, with a more refined, residential vibe.

 Frederiksberg has a charming, historic feel.
 Its cobbled streets are lined with chic cafes and expensive shopping centers, where the well-to-do relax in style.
-If you enjoy high-end shopping and have the budget to indulge, then Frederiksberg is the best area to stay.
+Frederiksberg is a good area to enjoy high-end shopping.

 Just a ten-minute walk from the city center, you can easily explore all the main attractions of Copenhagen from Frederiksberg.
 However, if you would rather keep closer to home, there is plenty to see in the neighborhood itself.